pierreDev33/crawler.ninja/README.md

 Current Plugins
 ---------------
+- Console
 - Log
 - Stat
 - Audit

+We will certainly create external modules for the upcoming releases.

 Rough todolist
 --------------

+ * Decrease the memory usage & add more optimizations.
- * More & more plugins (in progress)
+ * More & more plugins.
- * Use Riak as default persistence layer/Crawler Store
+ * Use Redis or Riak as default persistence layer/Crawler Store
  * Multicore architecture and/or micro service architecture for plugins that requires a lot of CPU usage
  * CLI for extracting data from the Crawl DB
  * Build UI : dashboards, view project data, ...